DuhNick/Active-Directory-HomeLab/README.md

 I simulated creating a Group Policy Object (GPO) to apply a targeted policy specifically to HR user accounts, demonstrating role-based policy management and real-world Active Directory administration.

 First, I created a dedicated HR OU and placed an HR user account within it.
-I created GPO which had a rule stating that users could not access the Control Panel application.
+I created a GPO that had a policy stating users could not access Control Panel.
 The GPO was then linked to the HR OU and I used security filtering so that the policy would only apply to the intended HR security group.
 After configuring the policy, I verified that it was successfully applied to the user using the following commands:

 ```cmd
 gpupdate /force